james-elliot/photoweb/README.md

 Creates a web page for a set of photos in a directory, automatically extracting information about location, camera, dates and lenses.

-The program extracts latitude and longitude, so you need locations informations.
+The program extracts latitude and longitude, so you need files containing correspondence from lat/lon to location informations.
 These files can be directly downloaded from Geonames.
 You need the [allCountries.txt](https://download.geonames.org/export/dump/allCountries.zip) file and the [countryInfo.txt](https://download.geonames.org/export/dump/countryInfo.txt) file

 Informations set in the command line take precedence over informations extracted.